 - Fact Sheet, Social Security Identity Theft, Committee on Ways & Means (PDF)

 OptOutPrescreen service to avoid financial offers through junk mail

 - If you would like to reduce the number of pre-screened credit and insurance offers you are receiving, visit www.optoutprescreen.com or call 1-888-5OptOut (1-888-567-8688) to opt-out of these offers.

-"Secure pages" are special web pages through which data can be sent in a coded or encrypted format (Secure Sockets Layer, or SSL).
+"Secure pages" are special web pages through which data can be sent in a coded or encrypted format.
 Secure pages are often used for transmitting passwords, credit card numbers, or other personal or financial information.
 Whenever a web page asks you to supply your password, credit card information, or other personal information, always check to be sure that the page is secure.